shanev/mbot/README.md

 ## Setup

-Add a .env file with API keys:
+Add a .env file with API keys.
+Bittrex permissions have to be set to _trade limit_ under Settings -> API Keys.

 ```
 TWITTER_CONSUMER_KEY=xxx